onionshare/onionshare/BUILD.md

 (Invoke-WebRequest -Uri https://raw.githubusercontent.com/python-poetry/poetry/master/get-poetry.py -UseBasicParsing).Content | python
 ```

-And add `%USERPROFILE%\.poetry\bin` to your path.
-Then open a command prompt and cd to the `dangerzone` folder, and install the poetry dependencies:
+Then open a Command Prompt and cd to the `onionshare` folder, and install the poetry dependencies:

 ```
 poetry install